 The default value is unlimited.
-A max-zone-ttl of zero is treated as unlimited.
+Setting max-zone-ttl to zero is equivalent to unlimited.

+stale-answer-ttl

-stale-answer-ttl This specifies the TTL to be returned on stale answers.
+This specifies the TTL to be returned on stale answers.
 The default is 30 seconds.
 The minimum allowed is 1 second; a value of 0 is updated silently to 1 second.

-For stale answers to be returned, they must be enabled, either in the configuration file using stale-answerenable or via rndc serve-stale on.
+For stale answers to be returned, they must be enabled, either in the configuration file using stale-answer-enable or via rndc serve-stale on.

+serial-update-method

-serial-update-method Zones configured for dynamic DNS may use this option to set the update method to be used for the zone serial number in the SOA record.
+Zones configured for dynamic DNS may use this option to set the update method to be used for the zone serial number in the SOA record.